 What's Next For Creative SaaS?

-The big shift in Creative SaaS is AI integration and automation.
+The big shift in Creative SaaS is AI integration and automation — and yes, every SaaS category is saying the same thing right now, but in Creative SaaS it actually makes sense.
 Design tasks are known to be expensive and time-consuming to do, like editing images or creating complex illustrations.
 So, who do we think is killing it in the market right now?
-One of the products we’re keeping an eye on is Uizard.
+One of the products we're keeping an eye on is Uizard.
 It lets you turn concepts into wireframes using AI.
-It’s doing really well in the UI design niche (directly competing with Figma) and actually pivoted along the way.
+It's doing really well in the UI design niche (directly competing with Figma) and actually pivoted along the way.
 Uizard was acquired by Miro not too long ago.

 We're also enjoying what the folks are doing at Creatie & Readdy in terms of AI-assisted design.
 These technologies are fast-tracking the Creative SaaS space, empowering more people to craft good designs and bring their ideas to life on lower budgets.